 - Apply downward pressure to the ball and packing assembly with your thumb to keep the cam in place as the cap is screwed on.

 - Attach the handle and tighten the set screw.
-Replace the screw cover.

 - Turn the water supply lines back on and check for leaks.
 You may need to turn the main shut off valve back on as well.

 - Run both hot and cold water through the faucet few for a minute to remove any air bubbles or debris.